TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

        ]
    ];

-This will register the defined class as provider within context `typoscript`.
+This will register the defined class as provider within the context `typoscript`.

 .. _sel-ts-implement-provider-within-extension: